riscvarchive/riscv-edk2-platforms/Features/Intel/PowerManagement/S3FeaturePkg/Readme.md

 *_TODO_*
 An ordered list of required activities to achieve desired functionality for the feature.

+## Performance Impact
+A general expectation for the impact on overall boot performance due to using this feature.

+This section is expected to provide guidance on:
+* How to estimate performance impact due to the feature
+* How to measure performance impact of the feature
+* How to manage performance impact of the feature

 ## Common Optimizations
 *_TODO_*
 Common size or performance tuning options for this feature.